Peculiar velocities in the early universe

 There have been speculations in the literature that the peculiar-velocity fields observed today might have primordial origin~\cite{T}.
 If true, such a possibility would inevitably have pivotal implications for our understanding of the early universe, as well as of the way it has evolved to the present.
 With this in mind, we consider the linear evolution of peculiar velocities during inflation, by allowing for two 4-velocity fields moving relative to each other.
 In so doing, we assume exponential de Sitter inflation, driven by a minimally coupled scalar field.
 The key difference with inflation is that the effective equation of state of a slow-rolling scalar field (i.e.~the fact that $p=-\rho$) ensures that, if the cosmic medium is perfect, the linear energy-flux vector vanishes in all frames (see relation (\ref{lrels1}c) in \S~\ref{ssARM} below), despite their relative motion.
 In the absence of the flux input, it becomes impossible to generate peculiar-velocity perturbations at the linear level.
-Moreover, any velocity fields that might have been present at the onset of the de Sitter phase, are completely washed away by the exponential expansion.
+Moreover, any 4-velocity tilt that might have been present at the onset of the de Sitter phase, is completely washed away by the exponential expansion.
 Although it is conceivable that more sophisticated inflationary scenarios could allow peculiar velocities to survive, our results do not seem to favour a primordial origin for them.

-The entirely different fate of peculiar velocities after inflation (when their flux contributes to the local gravitational field) and during de Sitter-type inflation (when the gravitational input of the flux vanishes altogether), emphasises the key role and the importance of the latter for the evolution of cosmological peculiar flows.
+The exponential decay of peculiar-velocity perturbations during de Sitter inflation is not a surprise.
+What is worth noting is the entirely different fate of peculiar velocities after inflation (when their flux contributes to the local gravitational field) and during the de Sitter phase (when the gravitational input of the flux vanishes altogether).
+The difference emphasises the key role and the importance of the peculiar-flow flux for the evolution of cosmological peculiar motions.

-In closing, we should note that one can perform the analysis in the tilted frame of the real observers, or in the reference coordinate system of their idealised (hubble-flow) counterparts.
+In closing, we should note that one can perform the analysis in the tilted frame of the real observers, or in the reference coordinate system of their idealised (Hubble-flow) counterparts.
 Here, we will take both perspectives (see Fig.~\ref{fig:pmotion} in \S~\ref{ssARM} next) and reach the same results.
 This should not come as a surprise, of course, since physics is not frame-dependent.